alterway/formations/cours/cloud/cloud.en.md

 - Programming interface (through the network, often HTTP)
 - Explicit boundary between the provider and the user
 - Defines how the user interacts with the cloud to manage their resources
-- Manages : CRUD (Create, Read, Update, Delete)
+- Manages: CRUD (Create, Read, Update, Delete)
 - REST

 ### REST